-The assistant referee should signal "goal kick".
+The assistant referee must signal "goal kick".

 An attacker in an offside position (A) is obstructing the goalkeeper's line of vision.
-He should be penalised because he prevents an opponent from playing or being able to play the ball.
+He must be penalised because he prevents an opponent from playing or being able to play the ball.